dotnet/AspNetCore.Docs/aspnetcore/fundamentals/metapackage.md

 This is a known issue with the .NET Core 2.1 SDK and will be fixed in the .NET Core 2.2 SDK.

+::: moniker-end

 <a name="migrate"></a>

 ## Migrating from Microsoft.AspNetCore.All to Microsoft.AspNetCore.App

 The following packages are included in `Microsoft.AspNetCore.All` but not the `Microsoft.AspNetCore.App` package.

 * `Microsoft.AspNetCore.ApplicationInsights.HostingStartup`
 * `Microsoft.AspNetCore.AzureAppServices.HostingStartup`